maksymbazala/seabattlegame/README.md

 * win10
 <br />

-> Developed by Maksym Bazala.
+> Developed by Maksym Bazala
 \
-> Sprites by Anna Panich.
+> Sprites by Anna Panich
 <br />

 *No commercial purposes, just for fun and with love.*